Echoo113/News-Feed-Project/README.md

 ### AccountMod.java

-AccountMod.java is a comprehensive class designed to manage the accounts within our Social Media Platform.
+AccountMod.java is a comprehensive class designed to manage the accounts within this Social Media Platform.
 It offers a full suite of functionalities including login, registration, logout procedures, friendship and blocking mechanisms, security question verification, and data persistence to a file.
 This class acts as a crucial component of the platform's backend, ensuring secure and efficient management of user accounts.
 AccountMod.java is vital for the seamless operation of the social media platform, providing robust mechanisms for account management, user interaction, and data security.
 By handling the complexities of user account data, it enables a secure and engaging environment for users to connect and share content.
 - Functionality
   - Account Management: Supports registering new accounts, logging in with existing credentials, and securely logging out.
   - Friendship and Blocking: Facilitates adding and removing friends, managing block lists to control user interactions within the platform.